near/docs/docs/concepts/decentralized-storage.md

 ---
 id: storage-solutions
-title: Decentralized Storage solutions
+title: Decentralized Storage Solutions
 sidebar_label: Alternative Solutions
 ---

-In this article, you'll find a brief overview of different decentralized storage solutions.
-These solutions can be integrated into your distributed applications (dApps), allowing you to access large amounts of data in a decentralized manner.
+> In this article you'll find a brief overview of different decentralized storage solutions that can be integrated into your decentralized applications (dApps).
+This will allow you to store large amounts of data using a more economical alternative to native NEAR storage.

-#### Solutions

 - [Arweave](#arweave)
 - [IPFS](#ipfs)
 - [Sia](#sia)

+---

 ## Arweave